livepeer/go-livepeer/README.md

 [Livepeer Documentation](https://github.com/livepeer/wiki/wiki)

 ## Installation
 The easiest way to install Livepeer is by downloading it from the [release page on Github](https://github.com/livepeer/go-livepeer/releases).
 Pick the appropriate platform and the latest version.
+(We have tested with 1.6.7)

 ## Build
 If you have never set up your Go programming environment, do so according to Go's [Getting Started Guide](https://golang.org/doc/install).